Darwin Rural Water Licensing

 What is a water extraction licence?

-A water extraction licence is an entitlement to take and use water.
-Water licences are not attached to land, although the licence does identify on which property the water can be used.
+A water extraction licence is an entitlement to take water.
+Water licences are not attached to land, although they do transfer with changes of land ownership.
+A licence does identify the property on which the water can be used.

 Water licences are granted for bores or river pump sites.